TraME-Project/auction/README.md

 ### Overview

-An interface to the auction library by Joseph D. Walsh III.
+An interface to the auction library by Joseph D. Walsh III, which can be obtained [here](http://jdwalsh03.com/coding.html).

+To install the package, run:
 ```
 install.packages("devtools")
 library(devtools)